therealcisse/restoo/README.md

 Open `http://localhost:8080` in your browser to access the swagger UI page.

-By default, the app will start listening on localhost port 8080.
-You can change this behavoir by setting any of the ENV variables `RESTOO_SERVER_ADDRESS` or `RESTOO_SERVER_PORT`.
+By default, the app will start listening on `0.0.0.0` port 8080.
+You can change the port by defining the ENV variable `RESTOO_SERVER_PORT`.

 The following command will start the server on localhost port 9009: